IuNoWat/Templates/README.md

 ### Video_v2

 Since pyvidplayer2 shows huge performances issues ont Raspi 3, I tried another approach, based on this video : https://www.youtube.com/watch?v=Y3SJ8qLqQA8

-The code video_vlc.py works really well on a Raspi 3, but I can't manage to launch it through systemd.
-I get this error : vlcpulse audio output error: PulseAudio server connection failure: Connection refused
+video2.py allows you to play a video in fullscreen one time video2_loop.py allows you to play a video in fullscreen and loop on it video2_interact.py allows you to play a video in fullscreen and have tactile buttons to control it.
+It's not finished yet

+Those can be played at startup throug systemd --user with the service placed in ~/.config/systemd/user/

 #### TO DO
-- [ ] Debug launching video_vlc.py through systemd
+- [x] Debug launching video_vlc.py through systemd
+- [ ] Finish video2_interact